 Once your network is deployed, its key nodes should start generating blocks.
 The speed of block generation is usually configured in basic settings at the network launch.
 At first, blocks are empty, as you haven’t created and processed any transactions yet.

 Transaction processing is the second critical aspect that should be tested carefully.
 To see whether data is recorded on the network, you need to either access the blockchain network using an API or use a so-called Explorer system where you can usually see all network data.
 Ethereum Blockchain Explorer and Ontology Blockchain Explorer are two examples of such systems.

 API testing is a must for ensuring the flawless performance of your solution.
 As with any other solution, all components of the blockchain ecosystem should communicate properly with each other.
 The best way to ensure that is by using a well-written API.
 Also, you may use API testing to find weaknesses such as injection flaws and security misconfigurations that can lead to breaches.

-One more important aspect to include in your testing strategy is checking the availability of and testing API documentation.
+One more important aspect to include in your on-premise or cloud testing strategy is checking the availability of and testing API documentation.

 Load testing is one of the most important parts of the testing strategy for a blockchain-based project.
 Quality and well-timed load testing can help you detect key weaknesses in your product and determine the necessary costs of maintaining your system’s environment.

 As nodes are one of the key elements of a blockchain network, node testing is also a must.
 These are the key points to focus on when testing blockchain nodes:

 - Node consensus — It’s critical to make sure that all data in the network is synchronized properly.